 Great-looking results.
 If you fancy yourself as something of a master chef, a good-quality spiralizer can help you create dishes that look quite impressive.

 Healthy habits.
 Love pasta but want fewer carbs in your diet?
 We all know the importance of eating fruit and veg, and spiralizers make it easier to incorporate a host of these healthy ingredients into your everyday meals.

 Good for fussy eaters.
 If you face a daily battle to get your kids to eat fruit and vegetables, a spiralizer can help turn the foods they dread into something unusual, interesting and even fun.

+Takes up space.
 Spiralizers are something of a trendy item at the moment but as any glimpse into the drawers and cupboards of household kitchens around the country will reveal, trends don't always last.

 If you want to buy a spiralizer for your kitchen, there are three main options to consider:

-- Lightweight and compact, these portable units are typically the cheapest of the bunch.
+Handheld.
+Lightweight and compact, these portable units are typically the cheapest of the bunch.
 They're a useful entry point for anyone who wants to experiment with spiralizing.
 Handheld models often come with fixed blades, but some models offer interchangeable blades.
 However, they're more labour-intensive than benchtop models and may not be suited to firmer vegetables.

-- These models sit on your kitchen bench and require you to manually turn a crank to cut your food into spirals.
+Benchtop.
+These models sit on your kitchen bench and require you to manually turn a crank to cut your food into spirals.
 They tend to feature interchangeable blades so you can cut your food into a variety of shapes.
 Most let you spiralize your fruit and veg horizontally, but some models allow you to feed in your items vertically.

-- At the top end of the price range are electric spiralizers which support interchangeable blades and don't require any effort on your part.
+Electric.
+At the top end of the price range are electric spiralizers which support interchangeable blades and don't require any effort on your part.
 Some of these products are dedicated spiralizing appliances, but some food processors and mixers also come with spiralizer attachments.
 You may want to check out our guide to the best food processors for more information.